-PENSACOLA, Fla. – After you register for federal disaster assistance, it is important that FEMA be able to contact you.
-Be aware that phone calls from FEMA may appear to come from unidentified numbers and make sure that FEMA has your current contact information.
+WAYNESVILLE, N.C. – After you apply for federal disaster assistance, it is important that FEMA be able to contact you.
+Be aware that phone calls from FEMA may appear to come from unidentified numbers.
+Make sure that FEMA has your up-to-date contact information.

-FEMA may need to call some survivors in Bay, Escambia, Okaloosa, Santa Rosa and Walton counties to conduct a remote house inspection, via telephone, in order to be able to continue processing their application for assistance after the Hurricane Sally.
-FEMA also may contact survivors to obtain more information for their application.
+FEMA may need to call some survivors in Buncombe, Haywood and Transylvania counties to continue processing their application for assistance after Tropical Storm Fred.
+FEMA also may contact some survivors to obtain more information for their application.

-If there are changes in your phone number, current address, banking or insurance information, you should let FEMA know or you may miss important telephone calls or correspondence.
+If there are changes in your phone number, current address, banking or insurance information, you should let FEMA know as soon as possible or you may miss important telephone calls or correspondence.

 You can update your contact information in several ways: